tmspzz/Rome/README.md

 Note: `list` __completely ignores dSYMs__.
 If a dSYM is missing the corresponding framework is still reported as present.

-## Get Rome
-The Rome binary is attached as a zip to the [releases page](https://github.com/blender/Rome/releases) here on GitHub.

 ## License
 Rome is released under MIT License